 - verbhelp (verb) · helps (third person present) · helped (past tense) · helped (past participle) · helping (present participle)

-- make it easier for (someone) to do something by offering one's services or resources:"they helped her with domestic chores" · "she helped him find a buyer"
+- make it easier for (someone) to do something by offering one's services or resources:"many people stopped to help him" · "their parents had worked very hard to help them with their studies" · "she helped him find a buyer"

 - improve (a situation or problem); be of benefit to:"upbeat comments about prospects helped confidence" · "legislation to fit all new cars with catalytic converters will help"